Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 • Versatile 9-60 Ratchet

 Serious about winning?
-The Phoenix Wing Starter is what competitive players recommend for good reason.
+The Phoenix Wing Starter is what competitive players recommend—and for good reason.
+If you’ve spent any time in the Beyblade community on Reddit or the World Beyblade Organization forums, you’ll see this set recommended constantly.

 The Phoenix Wing Blade weighs in at approximately 38 grams, making it one of the heaviest and most powerful attack-type Blades available.
 Its prominent wings deliver devastating knockout power, while the included String Launcher provides consistent, powerful launches that winder launchers simply can’t match.